Dream of having the confidence to travel solo?

 1) who invented coca-cola?

 Coca-Cola was the discovery of Civil War veteran John Pemberton.
 He was attempting to create a concoction that would help alleviate the pain caused by his war wounds.
-Pemberton was using a drink made with wine, but when Georgia went dry, he needed something else.
-He accidentally mixed soda water with his syrup and found it delicious.
+Pemberton was using a drink made with wine, but when Georgia went dry, thus abolishing the use of alcohol, he needed something else.
+That’s when Pemberton accidentally mixed soda water with his syrup and found it delicious.

 2) what’s with the olympic torch?